Help us achieve our goals:

 Older leaves on healthy houseplants will naturally turn brown and die back over time as the plant matures, which is no cause for concern.
 But if most of the foliage on the houseplant changes colour in part or whole there may be a cultural problem, often rectified by paying more attention to watering, feeding or moving the plant to a more suitable position indoors.
 Plants that are unsuited to the conditions are unlikely to survive let alone thrive in the long term.
 However many house plants are short-lived by nature indoors, poinsettia and cyclamen for example, and will often need to be regularly replaced.

 Abnormal, damaged or falling leaves on a prized climber, shrub or tree can be alarming; however by following these simple steps to pinpoint the cause, gardeners can take effective action to protect their plants.

 Leatherjackets can be damaging in lawns and sometimes kill small plants in flower beds and vegetable plots by eating roots and stem bases.
-They are often more numerous after a wet autumn, as damp conditions favour survival of eggs and young larvae.
+They are often more numerous after a wet autumn, as damp conditions favour survival of eggs and larvae.

 We're a UK charity established to share the best in gardening.
 We want to enrich everyone's life through plants, and make the UK a greener and more beautiful place.